alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 ### Delete [publishing-e2e-tests](https://github.com/alphagov/publishing-e2e-tests)

 These sandboxed E2E tests are only run for the apps affected by this RFC, but do not form part of the new safety criteria for automatically deploying them.
 In other words, they become superfluous, yet their maintenance cost is very high.
 They can be safely deleted once automatic deployments are enabled for [all of the supported apps](https://github.com/alphagov/publishing-e2e-tests/blob/8412c23c5907a41a3d8b2c9dcd52d4905b139e32/docker-compose.yml).

+### Healthy deployments

+The original implementation of the CD pipeline resulted in [a new set of `/healthcheck` tests in Smokey](https://github.com/alphagov/smokey/pull/731), in addition to checking them with [an Icinga alert on each machine](https://github.com/alphagov/govuk-puppet/blob/5652ffd21b4dc1bad0baa5254f1baa810a1685a8/modules/govuk/manifests/app/config.pp#L308).
+It's still impractical to use Icinga as part of the CD pipeline: the alerts are checked asynchronously and the names are unstable.
+Some duplication is therefore inevitable.

+An alternative to individual Smokey tests is to make calling the `/healthcheck` endpoint part of the ["Deploy_App" job](https://github.com/alphagov/govuk-puppet/blob/5652ffd21b4dc1bad0baa5254f1baa810a1685a8/modules/govuk_jenkins/templates/jobs/deploy_app.yaml.erb), such that it would fail if the healthcheck fails.
+We will investigate this approach as a way to DRY up the Smokey tests, in parallel with enabling automatic deployments for our apps.